Educational levels: Middle school – High school "for Boys and Girls""

 - It is your responsibility to arrive to all of your lessons on time.

-- Late students will be given detentions for lateness on the next school day for up to 30 minutes
+- Late students will be given detentions for lateness.

 - Except for emergencies, students can only visit the doctor during lessons if they have been given written permission by a teacher

 - If the doctor decides you should go home or to the hospital, he will call your parent and inform the school admin office.
 You should wait for your parent in the medical room

 - Religious holidays

 - An emergency case in the family, or any emergency a student might face (decided/approved by the school admin office)

 - A filed trip organized by the school

 - Any other reasons, e.g. appearing before a court of law or seeing a doctor